by Brian Snyder

 Karl Marx thought of history as progressive, moving from aristocracy to bourgeois capitalism to socialist revolution to communist utopia.
 While neoclassical economists such as Alan Greenspan and Paul Romer might not agree with Marx on much, they do agree that history tends toward progress.
 Today, nearly everyone on the political left and much of the political right is “historically progressive,” even if politically conservative.
 They all seem to believe that our children will inherit a more prosperous, more just world than the one we inherited and that the human flourishing that began with the Renaissance will continue unabated.

 The delusion of progress is made possible by a particular, hedonistic definition of progress and is defensible only in the short term.
-By most any understanding of the meaning of human life other than that of materialistic hedonism, history looks far less progressive.
+By most understandings of the meaning of human life other than that of materialistic hedonism, history looks far less progressive.

 The Neoclassical Meaning of Life

-Yet given this limited definition of the purpose of life—to maximize pleasure through—consumption, history has indeed been progressive in recent centuries, especially in the industrial regions.
+Yet given this limited definition of the purpose of life—to maximize pleasure through consumption—history has indeed been progressive in recent centuries, especially in the industrial regions.
 We certainly consume more than any generation in history, and if we simply assume that this consumption brings us happiness, then we must also be the happiest.
-Yet, our generation also uses more antidepressants and anti-anxiety pills than any other; we drink, we overeat, use opioids, meth and other drugs, all to feel something, or sometimes nothing.
+Yet, our generation also uses more antidepressants and anti-anxiety pills than any other; we drink, we overeat, use opioids, meth, and other drugs, all to feel something (or nothing).
 Many of us in the richest and thus happiest nation on Earth need therapy to make it through the week.
-And despite our affluence, we incarcerate more of our citizens than any other nation on earth.
+And despite our affluence, we incarcerate more of our citizens than any other nation on Earth.
 For the wealthiest and thus happiest people in history, we have a great many problems.

 Humanistic Economics and the Meaning of Life